EOSVR/EOSVR/README.md

 User can make 3D animation with it.

-Also the record can be traded with other user, also can use in a trial.
+Also the record can be traded with other user, also can use in a complaint.
 (The following)

 Record is only in EOSVR client, not in server.
 And user can sign it and put the signature to EOS chain to validate it.